muhme/joomla-branches-tester/README.md

 ```

 The script will automatically install the appropriate Cypress version locally
-for each branch if it doesn't already exist.
+for each Joomla instance if it doesn't already exist.
 Using the Cypress container has the advantage of having Chrome, Edge, Electron, and Chromium pre-installed.
 If you run Cypress locally, only the browsers installed on your Docker host system will be available.